 Sometimes the only limitations that exist are the limitations in our minds.
 What are you telling yourself is not possible?
 Want to sell up and move to Bali?
 Want to leave the city and move to the ocean or the country?
 What is actually stopping you?
 So many people stay stuck in situations they find unfulfilling because they tell themselves there’s no alternative while meanwhile, many other people are doing that exact thing, every single day.
 They say you only regret the things you don’t do.

-And after you’ve given serious thought to selling up and moving to Bali and decided it’s out of the question, maybe joining a meet up group or taking a salsa class doesn’t seem so hard after all.
+And if, after you’ve given serious thought to selling up and moving to Bali you decide it’s out of the question, maybe joining a meet up group or taking a salsa class doesn’t seem so hard after all.